 Myth #1: All chickens are injected with hormones and antibiotics to make it grow faster, stronger and fatter

 Some poultry farms use growth-promoting feed, to make the fowls grow at an alarming rate.
-Antibiotic are administered to the fowls to prevent them from falling sick.
+Antibiotic is administered to the fowls to prevent them from falling sick.
 It’s frightening to know what goes into the chicken that we consume on a daily basis.

 Kee Song Group has ventured into innovative farming techniques to produce healthier poultry products by feeding these chickens with lactobacillus-infused feed.
-Which means that these chicken are farmed without using antibiotics and growth hormones!
+This means that these chicken are farmed without using antibiotics and growth hormones!
 These little chicken consume probiotics (similar to the lactobacillus drinks we consume like Yakult) to make them healthier!

 * * * * *